MANET

 Common Causes of Cognitive Issues

-Cognitive impairment involves declines in thinking, memory or reasoning skills.
-Common causes span medical, lifestyle, and environmental factors which include Neurological Disorders like Alzheimer’s disease, Parkinson’s disease, stroke, TBT or infections such as meningitis also disrupt brain function at any age, Lifestyle Risks such as High blood pressure, diabetes, obesity, smoking, and high cholesterol increase vulnerability, especially with age.
-Physical inactivity, poor diet, chronic alcohol use, and substance abuse further contribute by impairing blood flow or causing toxicity and Temporary Factors like depression, vitamin deficiencies (e.g., B12), dehydration, sleep apnea, untreated hearing loss, medication side infections, hypothyroidism and delirium.
+2. Lifestyle Risks such as High blood pressure, diabetes, obesity, smoking, and high cholesterol increase vulnerability, especially with age.
+Physical inactivity, poor diet, chronic alcohol use, and substance abuse further contribute by impairing blood flow or causing toxicity and

 But one of the greatest emerging global causes of Cognitive decline that is not being discussed adequately is Sensory Bombardment due to Device Addiction, spanning all generations.
 While students remain the most vulnerable to this threat, millions of adults including elderly citizens have also fallen into this category.

-MANET can be an effective preventative measure for cognitive decline caused by aging and/or decreased engagement of the brain by TV or device-addicted children and adults.
-Prolonged addiction to binge watching or playing certain types of video games which require only limited brain use have been linked to plenty of adverse short and long term negative consequences.
 A highly disturbing fact is that Decreased Attention is Trending now, because numerous online platforms are promoting 15 second content, (perhaps unintentionally) causing memory and cognitive disorders across borders by suggesting shorter content to millions of viewers, who are also losing their sense of discernment to assess whether they are genuine or not, thanks to a plethora of AI generated content.

-From Cognitive Decline to Social Decline
+From Cognitive Decline to Civilizational Decline

 Musopathy MANET and TBTs are necessities today to counter both traditional and emerging causes of cognitive dissonance.
 It is imperative to speedily combat the undesirable social trends and reverse both individuals and society back to at least normal levels of attentiveness, memories and cognitive abilities.
 MANET, along with TBT, can accomplish these given its sophisticated but non-invasive approach to engage with several areas of the brain and also address emotional issues.
 Timely intervention of MANET has the potential to combat or even prevent certain aspects of dementia like memory loss.
 MANET also is a great mood enhancer that can also combat Stress, Anxiety and Depression.
 In workspaces, it can be a great tool to build innovative approaches as well as team spirit.